qudlaty/BloodAndBullets/docs/DEVDOC.md

 ### The concept of **tick** vs the concept of **turn**.

 - **Turn** is a part of a higher-level game logic, concerning who (which side of a conflict) is allowed to execute actions.
 There is also a limit of how many actions you can take during a turn (action points).
+  - After player does the action, everything else also executes actions and we again wait for player input = next turn.

 - **Tick** is the smallest unit of game-time, during which the state of the game is unaltered, but the next state can be calculated.
   Transition to next tick is triggered by the timer driving the game loop.